Sodium azide: Destruction

 A safer modification to the above method that avoids the potential production of hydrazoic acid or nitrogen oxide fumes is that of W. F. Rinkenbach.
 A solution of 2.5 oz sodium nitrite in 1 USpt of water is added to a stirring dispersion of 1 oz sodium azide in 1.5 gal 10% ammonium acetate, followed by addition of 7 USfloz of glacial acetic acid.
 The solution is allowed to stand in a warm place for an hour and disposed of.

 Applications

 Automobile airbags and aircraft evacuation slides

-Older airbag formulations contained mixtures of oxidizers, sodium azide and other agents including ignitors and accelerants.
+Airbag formulations through late 1990s to early 2000s contained mixtures of oxidizers, sodium azide and other agents including ignitors and accelerants.
 An electronic controller detonates this mixture during an automobile crash: